sergueik/springboot_study/basic-elk-cluster/README.md

 docker-compose -f docker-compose.yml -f docker-compose-javasoap.yml up --build
 ```

-To exercise the SOAP call from the Python applicstion, interact with the latter through the browser "Currency Convertor" web page `http://192.168.0.92:8000/`
+To exercise the SOAP call from the Python application, interact with the latter through the browser "Currency Convertor" web page `http://192.168.0.92:8000/`
 On Kibana side you will be able to inspect the transaction from either step (the "View Full Trace" button will indicate)

 #### Add NPM Express Blog page node